Bio & Background

 So, since then, I’ve had a daily meditation practice, largely in the Buddhist tradition.
 I’ve practiced Zen, Advaita Vedanta self-inquiry, concentration practices, Vipassana/Insight, Tibetan Deity Yoga, open awareness practices, and heart practices like Loving Kindness, Devotional practices, and Tong Len.

 In December of 2019, I went to participate for three weeks in the Winter Kyol Che Zen meditation retreat at the Providence Rhode Island Kwan Um Zen Center.
 It didn’t go well.
 I was stressed going in.
 I wasn’t sleeping much.
 Then on retreat things got worse.
 My mental health really started to deteriorate.
 I started feeling ‘very weird’.
 I left the retreat 3 days in.
-It was the first time I left a retreat.
+It was the first time I had left a retreat.

 I had a crisis of faith in meditation.
 I had done so much of it.
 But, I still felt so troubled.
 For the first time in 14 years, I stopped meditating.
 I felt adrift in life.

-Discovering Attachment Theory
+Discovering Attachment Theory:

 On January the 1st of 2020 a friend and fellow meditator, mentioned attachment theory, Ideal Parent Figure Protocol (IPF), and the possibility of repairing early attachment conditioning.